allbyai/ToRoLaMa/README.md

 Special thanks to [bkai-foundation-labs](https://huggingface.co/bkai-foundation-models/vietnamese-llama2-7b-40GB), [phogpt](https://github.com/VinAIResearch/PhoGPT), and [fastchat](https://github.com/lm-sys/FastChat/tree/main) for their contributions and references in our work.

-Please consider citing our work if you find the Torus GPT beneficial.
+Please consider citing our work if you find the Toro LlaMA beneficial.

 ```
 @misc{allbyai2023torollama,